 Stephen died in suspicious circumstances and she married again in 1832, this time to Aaron Burr, the former Vice President who also killed Alexander Hamilton.

-There have also been reports of a disembodied voice coming from inside a old grandfather clock and a Hessian soldier who emerges from painting on the wall.
+There have also been reports of a disembodied voice coming from inside an old grandfather clock and a Hessian soldier who emerges from painting on the wall.

 9. Fort William Henry Museum, Lake George, NY

-Fort William Henry Museum is actually a replica which was built in the 1950s to represent the original British stronghold just off of Lake George.
+Fort William Henry Museum is actually a replica that was built in the 1950s to represent the original British stronghold just off of Lake George.